Back up the Microsoft Dynamics CRM System

 Windows Server Backup in Windows Server 2012 uses Volume Shadow Copy Services (VSS) to protect Microsoft SQL Server application data.
 An alternative solution that can be used while SQL Server runs is the built-in backup features of Microsoft SQL Server.

 If you use SQL Server Management Studio to create a backup of the SQL Server databases, you can run a backup job from the Backup and Restore Wizard to include database backups that Reporting Services created.
 Schedule the backup routing in Reporting Services to run first, followed by a backup job run in the Backup and Restore Wizard.
-For more information about SQL Server backups, see Backing Up and Restoring Databases in SQL Server.
+More information: Backing Up and Restoring Databases in SQL Server

 Microsoft Dynamics CRM creates at least two Microsoft Dynamics CRM-specific databases on SQL Server.
 In addition, Microsoft Dynamics CRM requires the default master and msdb SQL Server databases for database services and the default report server SQL Server databases for Reporting Services.
 The databases that make up a CRM system on SQL Server are as follows: